 - collect items like cards or shells, and enjoy grouping them

-- be able to read on their own from about seven years old
+- be able to read on their own from about 7 years old

-- be able to tell the time from seven or eight years
+- be able to tell the time at 7-8 years

 - know left from right

 - be fascinated by science experiments

 - be able to understand you if you try to reason or negotiate with them

 - want to follow the rules and play fairly in games

 - think before acting and ask permission before trying something new – most of the time!

-Starting school gives your child lots to think about.
+Starting school gives your child a lot to think about.
 There are new rules, routines and more formal learning styles that are different from those at home.
 This can be tiring and confusing at first.
 Your child might need time, encouragement and support to adjust.

 Many schools have programs to help children prepare for this transition.
 You can also talk with your child’s teacher if you have concerns or want ideas for supporting your child through this change.

 Play ideas for cognitive development in school-age children